Print

 2. Place the brioche rolls onto a board, spread each one with 1 tbsp nutella, then sandwich together to make 6 brioche sandwiches.
 Arrange in the prepared dish.

-3. In a large mixing bowl, whisk together the eggs and set aside.
+3. In a large mixing bowl, whisk together the eggs and milk and set aside.

 4. In a medium saucepan, add the water and bring to a simmer.
 Add the sugar and let it bubble away gently, without stirring, for about 3-5 minutes - or until it turns a lovely caramel colour.

 5. Reduce the heat and carefully pour in the cream, whisking all the time - it will splutter but keep whisking.
-Pour in the milk, remove from the heat and leave to cool slightly (you don’t want it to be too hot or it will scramble the eggs when you add them).It only needs to cool for 10 minutes or so.
+Remove from the heat and leave to cool slightly (you don’t want it to be too hot or it will scramble the eggs when you add them).It only needs to cool for 10 minutes or so.

 6. Once cooled slightly, pour the caramel into the beaten eggs and whisk to combine.